 5. Focus on Schools

 Considering how we manage our resources today will affect our children's future, it makes perfect sense to include children in recycling efforts.
 The District offers many free and subsidized programs to help schools start recycling and reducing waste.
 Often kids will bring home the recycling message and behavior they learn in school.
-Visit the Educator Resources page or call 513-946-7736 for more information.
+Visit the School Resources page or call 513-946-7736 for more information.
 Encourage schools in your community to take advantage of these free and subsidized resources.

 The District has designed many direct mail pieces in the past and would be glad to offer our assistance.
 Email Gage Bradford or call 513-946-7746 to learn more about what the District can provide.

 Community recycling drop-offs are inexpensive, easy to use, and have proven to increase recycling rates.
 Recycling drop-offs make a valuable service available to residents requiring little or no staff time.

 Centrally locate the drop-off in an area well-known to residents.
 Near the municipal building, in a park, or on community property is ideal.
 If community property is unavailable, consider requesting a corner of a parking lot from a local business.
 Once the drop-off is in place, remember to monitor the location and be prepared to expand if necessary.
 Visit the Recycling Drop-Off Sites page to see a list of communities with recycling drop-offs.

 7. Implement a Volume Based Waste Collection System